These Pleasures A Wayward Distraction

 Monoprints on toiletpaper‘Reality and its Disorders’, group show at Espacio Gallery, London, 2020

-A project consisting of monoprints on toilet paper – abstract designs in colour, alongside black and white self-portraits, each accompanied by a single word emphasising an emotional state, like ‘Lonely’ or ‘Claustrophobic’, words addressing the impact of the lockdown, also connecting it to memories of my closeted and lonely gay adolescence, struggling to come terms with my sexuality.
+A project consisting of monoprints on toilet paper – abstract designs in colour alongside black and white self-portraits, each accompanied by a single word emphasising an emotional state, like ‘Lonely’ or ‘Claustrophobic’, words addressing the emotional impact of the start of the lockdown and connecting this to memories of my closeted and lonely gay adolescence, struggling to come terms with my sexuality.
 The work was evoked and produced during the second week of the 2020 lockdown during a shortage of toilet paper, when I also experienced feelings of isolation and loneliness.

 I made twenty prints which I exhibited as a series on Instagram, eight prints were included in the group show ‘Reality and its Disorders’ curated by Ahmed Farooqui for the Degrees of Freedom artists’ group, September 2020.

 The self-portraits respond to Raffaele Monti’s 1860s sculpture ‘The Veiled Lady (The Bride)’ and were photographed with my face and upper body covered in plastic sheeting.
 The title and a written statement use elements from the lyrics of Isolation by Joy Division (Factory Records, 1980).

 For the physical show, I reinterpreted ‘Lonely’ as a Xerox poster, the original print enlarged by 1000%, a size exposing the material qualities of toilet paper, while also emphasising the magnitude of loneliness in relation to the lockdown and from a queer perspective.